-He has developed road access and carried out thinning on the 10-ha conifer block which yielded 50 tonnes per hectare.
-Early thinning is very important as it gives an opportunity to remove inferior quality trees, provides appropriate development for remaining trees in the stand and encourages trees rooting for long-term stability.
+He has developed road access and, to date, has carried out two thinnings on the spruce and the ash section and one thinning on the oak/Scots pine section.
+Early and regular thinning is very important as it gives an opportunity to remove inferior quality trees, provides appropriate development for remaining trees in the stand and encourages trees rooting for long-term stability.
 This is a very important factor when managing under Continuous Cover.

 His objectives are a balanced mix between production, personal satisfaction and legacy.
-For this reason, he favours CCF and has successfully applied under the new WIS - Continuous Cover Forestry Scheme to guide him through the early transformation period.
+For this reason, he favours CCF and has successfully applied under the new WIS - Continuous Cover Forestry Scheme for a 10-ha section of his forest to include a section of spruce and a smaller section of ash to guide him through the early transformation period.

 Unlike conventional spruce thinning, where removal focuses on smaller, poorer quality trees, under CCF, thinning focuses on the initial removal of large, lower quality, trees.